samuel-ma/G-Bot/README.rst

     $ python -m ghbot.cli $access-token-here 1000 -v

-5. Then wait or run as a background process
+5. Then wait or run as a background process.